saan800/saansoft-cqrs/README.md

 ## TODO

+Decorator - generate Id

+IInMemory***Bus for publishers
+- tryExecute / queue / fetch

+no base interface for repositories, use types for messages

+split mongo store into 3

+all messages - attribute to have queue group name (for aws/azure/etc)

-event handlers - have attribute on handler that indicates running order priority signal r example
+event handlers - have attribute on handler that indicates running order priority
-AWS Gateway example for web sockets

-## Features
+## Feature ideas

 ### Other

-* Event sourcing
-* Replay
+* Replay events
+* new scheduled command message type
+  * runs in memory only

 ### Decorators

+* Generate Id - publishers
-* :eyes: Store - Store messages, publishers and subscribers
+* :eyes: Store - Store messages, publishers and handlers
 * ILogger Scope
-* CorrelationId
+* CorrelationId provider
+  * Guid
+  * http header
+  * OpenTelemetry?
+  * SubscriptionBus read from message, then auto populate on publisher bus?
+  * can we do same for auth id?
 * Encryption / Decryption
+* retry with polly
+* Metrics
+  * Track: number of messages, time to process, success/failure
+  * on both message bus and subscription bus
+  * OpenTelemetry
+  * Azure AppInsight (think this might be able to work from open telemetry)

 ### Message Stores